AI-14/deep-detect-my-handwriting/README.md

   ![Streamlit](https://img.shields.io/badge/-Streamlit-f0806c?style=flat)

 ## Description
-   An end to end deep learning (DFFNN) project made using streamlit for predicting handwritten drawn images.
-All you have to do is draw any digit from 0-9 on the canvas and the model will predict the digit you drew in real time.
+   An end to end deep learning project made by using streamlit for predicting handwritten drawn digits/alphabets.
+   Click here to try the app:

 ## Screenshots Of The Application
 ![](/res/readme_res/Pic1.png)